 Student Body

-The student population of Lone Star College System has stayed relatively flat over five years.
+The student population of Lone Star College System has grown by 39% over five years.

 Total Enrollment